 In real-time, the OLE DB Connection Manager is the most used connection manager while designing the SSIS packages.
 The following are some of the occasions we use:

-- OLE DB Source in SSIS use OLE DB Connection Manager to connect and extract data from the Database in SSIS
+- OLE DB Source use OLE DB Connection Manager to connect and extract data from the Database in SSIS

 - OLE DB Destination uses the OLE DB Connection Manager to connect and write data into the Database